Dua241/CC_110073_Summer_2022/README.md

 ## Nimra Humayun ##

-I am doing my Bachelor of Science in Computer Science from PAF-KIET (Pakistan Air Force - Karachi Institute of Economics & Technology).
+I am doing my Bachelor of Science in Computer Science from PAF-KIET (Pakistan Air Force - Karachi Institute of Economics & Technology).I am studying compiler construction course.
 I am competent in Programming Languages such as C#, PHP,JAVASCRIPT, HTML/ CSS, JAVA, SQL, PYTHON. and I am quite good on platforms such as .Net Framework and React.

 ## Dua Javeria ##